inab/fega-mm/all_collections/_subdomains/3_1_secure_management_of_data_at_physical_and_logical_levels.md

  - indicator: '[3.1.1] Secure installation for the Federated EGA node'
    levels:
     - level: 1
-      desc: 'None'
+      desc: 'None.'
     - level: 2
-      desc: 'Organisation-wide security policies and infrastructure are defined'
+      desc: 'Organisation-wide security policies and infrastructure are defined.'
     - level: 3
-      desc: 'Security policies and infrastructure are implemented and enforced following organisation-wide guidelines'
+      desc: 'Security policies and infrastructure are implemented and enforced following organisation-wide guidelines.'
     - level: 4
-      desc: 'Security policies and infrastructure are established and implemented under the appropriate jurisdictional level, e.g. nationally'
+      desc: 'Security policies and infrastructure are established and implemented under the appropriate jurisdictional level, e.g. nationally.'
     - level: 5
-      desc: 'Security policies follow international best practices for data security and are regularly reviewed based on changes in technological, regulatory and ethical considerations'
+      desc: 'Security policies follow international best practices for data security and are regularly reviewed based on changes in technological, regulatory and ethical considerations.'

  - indicator: '[3.1.2] Data Access mechanisms are available in the Federated EGA node following Data Access Committee approval'
    levels:
     - level: 1
-      desc: 'None'
+      desc: 'None.'
     - level: 2
       desc: 'Fully manual system.
-The process is triggered manually after approval is granted'
+The process is triggered manually after approval is granted.'
     - level: 3
-      desc: 'Partial automation of the data flow approval process'
+      desc: 'Partial automation of the data flow approval process.'
     - level: 4
       desc: 'Datasets are tagged with appropriate usage conditions using, for instance, GA4GH DUO.
-This would partially guide DAC approvals, accelerating the data access process'
+This would partially guide DAC approvals, accelerating the data access process.'
     - level: 5
       desc: 'Application for access is semi-automated and follows international standards.
 Process is periodically reviewed to ensure time efficient access.'